In 2020, annual business-to-business purchases exceeded USD$100TR1. Of this, only USD$12TR were online transactions2, but change is coming - and fast.

 Although they're not a replacement to your e-commerce website, B2B marketplaces could be worth considering as a useful addition to your sales channels.

 One of the many digital B2B sales channels opening up to your business is the B2B marketplace.
 This type of e-commerce platform brings together corporate sellers and buyers.
 Vendors can be wholesalers, manufacturers, suppliers and brands who sell finished and semi-finished products, parts, raw materials and services to other businesses - in volume.
 This means the selling dynamics of the B2B marketplace are different to B2C:

 For suppliers, B2B marketplaces can seem appealing.
 SMEs with limited marketing budgets are given access to a wide customer base and increased bulk sales.
 For customers, there’s the convenience of not having to vet and manage a multitude of suppliers.

 Yet, there are also challenges.
 B2B transactions tend to involve higher average order values.
-As a result, the stakes are much higher – a single bad transaction can reflect poorly on the supplier.
+As a result, the stakes are much higher - a single bad transaction can reflect poorly on the supplier.
 B2B businesses looking to integrate marketplaces into their e-commerce strategy will need to carefully weigh up the benefits versus the risks involved.
-You may prefer to invest your time and money into your own e-commerce website – from digitalising your full product catalogue to integrating a powerful search engine that will help customers have a better path to purchase.
+You may prefer to invest your time and money into your own e-commerce website - from digitalizing your full product catalog to integrating a powerful search engine that will help customers have a better path to purchase.

 Of course, B2B marketplaces won't be right for every business, and that's where investment in your own e-commerce website is a must.
 If you consider that 38% of B2B customers said the ability to place orders via an online sales portal is their top criterion when choosing a new supplier4, can you really afford to not have one?